Alausa2001/Salvator/README.md

 # Salvator
-Your medical records o the go
+Your medical records on the go